9bitStudios/tradewinds/README.md

 Tradewinds
 ==========

-Tradewinds is a web application built on Node.js, Express, and MongoDB that uses the popular Model-View-Controller (MVC) design pattern.
+Tradewinds is a content management system (CMS) web application built on Node.js, Express, and MongoDB that uses the popular Model-View-Controller (MVC) design pattern.

 ### Installation